 - Two sets of locker rooms, one male and one female, that are shared with Physical Education.
-Team break-out rooms in the locker rooms, with a few private showers. - Coaches Office space accessible to the locker room for security and supervision. - Gender Neutral Changing Rooms. - An Officials Changing Room that is easily accessible to the field and gym, and not connected to any locker room. - Storage for sports in small closets that can be rotated out seasonally depending on who is in season. - A sound system in the large gymnasium with good acoustics.
+Team break-out rooms in the locker rooms, with a few private showers - Coaches office space accessible to the locker room for security and supervision - Gender neutral changing rooms. - An Officials Changing Room that is easily accessible to the field and gym, and not connected to any locker room - Storage for sports in small closets that can be rotated out seasonally, depending on who is in season - A sound system in the large gymnasium with good acoustics - Improved electronic configuration for wireless scoreboards and shot clocks to avoid the wires that currently run throughout the floor

-- Improved electronic configuration for wireless scoreboards and shot clocks to avoid the wires that currently run throughout the floor. - A space for wrestling to practice and compete after school hours that is an individual room within the building or continues to be in the Pit. - Access to athletic spaces from the outside of the building and the ability to secure the school separately from athletic spaces (not open access to the rest of the building). - The continued use and development of the Fitness Center. - Built in water fountains that can be used to fill water bottles. - Hand sanitizer dispensers. - Increased access to recycling totes and trash cans. - An athletic training room located near the gym and fields with a closet that holds water/ice accessible from the hallway and also the trainers office so that teams can access in off hours without going into the trainer's office. - A Meeting Room (shared space with PE) for CPR and First Aid training, Coaches Meetings, Coaches Professional Development, Team Meetings etc. Access to whiteboard and projector.
-Not desk seating. - Equipment and uniform storage space separate from the locker rooms (so both males and females can access). - Ticket and concessions designed to be outside of the large gym in an area that is heated but is not in the gym/causing blockages. - Storage that can hold gymnastics equipment. - Seating in the smaller gym (Alt PE space) for events hosted. - Batting cage. - Athletic Director's office with conference table for meetings up to 10 people. - Athletic Administrative Assistant's office with coaches mailboxes and access to items needed during hours the school is closed (copy machine, fax machine, computer). - Bathrooms that are accessible from the outside of the building to reduce the need to open the school. - Garage for trainer's cart, equipment. - Storage space for outdoor sports equipment (seasonally rotated) that can be accessed from the exterior of the building to reduce the need to open the school.
+- A space for wrestling to practice and compete after school hours comparable to the existing area, "The Pit". - Access to athletic spaces from the outside of the building and the ability to secure the school separately from athletic spaces (not open access to the rest of the building) - The continued use and development of the Fitness Center - Built in water fountains that can be used to fill water bottles - Hand sanitizer dispensers - Increased access to recycling totes and trash cans - An athletic training room located near the gym and fields with a closet that holds water/ice, accessible from the hallway and the trainer's office so that teams can access in off hours without going into the trainer's office - A flexible classroom space (shared space with PE) for CPR and First Aid training, Coaches Meetings, Coaches Professional Development, Team Meetings etc. Access to whiteboard and projector. - Equipment and uniform storage space separate from the locker rooms (so both males and females can access) - Ticket and concessions designed to be outside of the large gym in an area that is heated, but is not in the gym/causing blockages - Storage that can hold gymnastics equipment - Seating in the smaller gym (Alt PE space) for events hosted - Batting cage - Athletic Director's office with conference table for meetings or up to 10 people - Athletic Administrative Assistant's office with coaches' mailboxes, and access to items needed during hours the school is closed (copy machine, fax machine, computer) - Bathrooms that are accessible from the outside of the building to reduce the need to open the school - Garage for trainer's cart, and equipment - Storage space for outdoor sports equipment (seasonally rotated) that can be accessed from the exterior of the building to reduce the need to open the school